Packard® Motor Car Foundation

 Twenty convertible he had been seeking for ten years.

-Our Foundation Vice-President, John MacArthur of Michigan, is an attorney who serves as chairman of the Packard Proving Grounds preservation committee, and is our connection to involvement in saving the Proving Grounds and related structures.
+John MacArthur of Michigan, is an attorney who serves on the Packard Proving Grounds preservation committee, and is our connection to involvement in saving the Proving Grounds and related structures.
 His collecting has always specialized in Packards and his grandfather was Chief Body Engineer for the Packard Motor Car Company, starting with the Company in 1928.

 1948 Super Eight convertible